Pro-joseph/Pro-joseph/README.md

 ## 🧑‍💻 About me

-I'm a junior backend developer in training, specializing in **Laravel** and PHP MVC architecture.
+I'm a junior backend developer in training, specializing in **Laravel**.
 I love building real-world tools — from surf school management systems to AI prompt libraries.
 Based in **Agadir, Morocco** 🌊 and always leveling up.